Robert Bosch Junior Professorship

 Sustainable Use of Renewable Natural Resources

-Many of the earth's natural resources are dwindling Their exploitation create an ever increasing pressure on global ecosystems.
-As environmental degradation and change continue the need for interdisciplinary research to develop new methods for a more sustainable use of these resources is ever more pressing.
+Many of earth's natural resources are dwindling.
+Their exploitation creates an ever increasing pressure on the global ecosystems.
+As environmental degradation continues inter- and transdisciplinary approaches are necessary to tackle these global challenges.
 With the Robert Bosch Junior Professorship we seek to contribute to a better standing of the emerging field of sustainability science in Germany.

-Scientists of all nationalities are eligible to apply.
-Research approaches may be based in the natural sciences as well as in the social, developmental, political, medical and public health sciences.
+Scientists of all nationalities are welcome to apply.
+Research approaches may be based in the humanities, the social or the natural sciences.
 The research should focus on developing and emerging countries.
 If the applicant so wishes, the foundation may support him or her in negotiating a tenure track option at the host institution.

-The Advisory Board and selection committee is chaired by former German Minister for the Environment and Executive Director of UNEP, Klaus Töpfer.
+The Advisory Board and selection committee is chaired by former German Minister for the Environment and former Executive Director of UNEP, Professor Klaus Töpfer.